-When it came to Halloween spending, each successive year seems to break more records.
+When it comes to Halloween spending, each year seems to break more records.
 In 2019, the National Retail Federation expected the 172 million people who celebrate Halloween to spend a whopping $86.79 per person, mostly on costumes and candy.
 That money adds up to a staggering $8.8 billion across the nation.

-Swap Out Your Costumes
+Swap Out Your Halloween Costumes

 Unless you’ve got your cat ears on repeat, part of the fun of Halloween is the novelty of finding or making the perfect costume.
 Consider swapping costumes to reduce and reuse this Oct.
 31st.